rogerkeays/galador/README.md

 ## History

   * [Forgotten Legends of Galador](history/legends-of-galador.pdf?raw=true): A mysteriously unfinished record of the history of Galador supposedly written by the Eternal God Kalin, though due to the large number of spelling errors and poor style, it is usually attributed to a halfling or a kender.
 Possibly even Moonwick Lightfinger himself.
+  * [Damaged Parchments](history/damaged-parchments.pdf?raw=true): Some parchments stolen by the detestable Joawa and resold back to the city of Delaware in almost illegible condition.
+They contain the only known surviving backstory of the Gems of Power, the Eternal Gods, and the Bird of Doom.

 ## City Maps